Get More Control Over Your Twitter Ad Spend

 At the end of that day, $7 is spent on Canadian moms and $3 on Brazilian moms.
 At the end of that month, $155 is spent on Canadian moms and $155 on Brazilian moms.

 Using this budget control tactic gives Twitter’s algorithm permission to handle the daily distribution of your budget across your ad sets, but with a rule: both ad sets must end up sharing the total budget evenly.
 What happens is that the algorithm’s optimization efforts will cause the better performing ad set to reach its total budget quicker than the other ad set and stop running.
-The rule will cause the other ad set to run alone for the rest of the campaign’s duration so even total spend is achieved.
+The rule will cause the other ad set to run alone for the rest of the campaign’s duration so that even total spend is achieved.

 Tactic 3: Campaign Level Budget With 1 Ad Set